-Our neighbourhood, Fitzrovia is a little more bohemian than the rest of Westminster, with its quirky collection of cafes, independent shops and design studios.
+Our neighbourhood, Fitzrovia, is a little more bohemian than the rest of Westminster, with its quirky collection of cafes, independent shops and design studios.

 You can shop for the best of British and continental foods in nearby Marylebone High Street.
 There is a farmer’s market every Sunday and a host of speciality food shops like the Ginger Pig (organic meat), Fromagerie (fresh cheeses) and Dalesford Organic as well as a Waitrose supermarket.
+Delivery can be arranged.

 ‘Breakfast was delicious!
 Thank you so much.
 As you can see we ate it ALL.
 No need for lunch!